-A native of Macon, Georgia, Dr. C. Emmanuel Little is a graduate of the University of Georgia (PhD, Higher Education – Dec.
+A native of Macon, Georgia, Dr. C. Emmanuel Little is a multi-talented scholar, creative and family man.
+He’s a graduate of the University of Georgia (PhD, Higher Education – Dec.
 2018).
 He also holds degrees from Georgia College (B.A. in Mass Communications ’07, Masters in Public Administration 2010).
-He currently lives and works in central Georgia with his daughter and wonderful wife who is also an educator.
+He currently lives and works in central Georgia with his daughter and wonderful wife Crystal, who is also an educator.

 He has presented his work at numerous national and statewide conferences including NCORE (National Conference on Race & Ethnicity), NAME (National Association for Multicultural Education), AABHE (American Association of Blacks in Higher Education), Critical Questions in Education and several K-12 teacher education summits such as the GA Induction Summit.
 He was also recently recognized as a rising star in Milledgeville Scene Magazine as part of its “20 under 40” feature, published in January 2019!